netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 {: #rec-tz-grp-tree title="recurrence-with-time-zone Grouping Tree Structure"}

    The "recurrence-first" container includes "start-time" and "duration" parameters to specify the start time and period of the first occurrence.
-Unless specified otherwise (e.g., described in the "description" statement), the
-   "duration" also applies to subsequent recurrence instances.
-When unspecified, each occurrence is considered as immediate completion or hard to compute an exact duration.
+Unless specified otherwise (e.g., through additional augmented parameters), the "duration" also applies to subsequent recurrence instances.
+When unspecified, each occurrence is considered as immediate completion (e.g., execute an immediate command that is considered to complete quickly) or hard to compute an exact duration (e.g., run a data analysis script whose execution time may depend on the data volume and computation resource avaliability).

    The grouping also includes a
    "time-zone-identifier" parameter which MUST be specified if either the "start-time" or "until"